 Collateral amounts associated with any of these conditions are determined based on a sliding scale and are contingent upon the degree to which the Company's credit rating and/or financial metrics deteriorate, and the extent to which liability amounts exceed applicable threshold limits.
-There was approximately \$1.4M and \$0.1M of derivative instruments with credit-risk-related contingent features that were in a liability position for which collateral is required as of both December 31, 2023 March 31, 2024 and September 30, 2023, respectively.
+There was approximately \$1.4M and \$0.1M of derivative Derivative instruments with credit-risk-related contingent features that were in a liability position for which collateral is required were not material as of March 31, 2024 June 30, 2024 and September 30, 2023, respectively.
 These amounts differ from the respective net derivative liabilities reflected on the Unaudited Condensed Consolidated Balance Sheets because the agreements also include clauses, commonly known as "Rights of Offset," that would permit the Company to offset its derivative assets against its derivative liabilities for determining additional collateral to be posted, as previously discussed.